UPDATED FEB 20, 2020

 Adored on both the local and national stage, this joint will have you saying, “Can I get a Kale Yeah!?”
 Literally.
 The “Kale Yeah!” is a smoothie menu staple, blending spinach, cucumber, apples, and lemon with—you guessed it—a whole lotta leafy green kale.
 You can pick it up from 15 locations (and counting) around Atlanta, from Inman Park to Midtown and up to Buckhead.
 It just goes to show that there’s no such thing as too much kale.

 Raw.
 Organic.
 Farm-fresh.
 Just a few of the buzzwords you’ll hear in line at dtox.
 They have an amazing array of juices and elixirs paired with fun and catchy names.
 Lean + Mean.
 ImmuniTea.
 And don’t leave without a bottle of Black Magic, a “heavy metal cleansing” blended with activated charcoal, bentonite clay, lemon, and maple syrup — designed for a serious detox.
-Check ’em out when in Buckhead, Virginia Highlands, and Decatur.
+Check ’em out when in Buckhead, Virginia Highlands, Decatur, Midtown, and Chastain Park.

 Arden’s is juicing everything under the sun.
 We’re talking super-green smoothies packed with spirulina, fruit blends laced with echinacea and ginseng, and it doesn’t stop there.
 The Garden’s “Grand Slam” drives it home with a helping of four 1oz. wheatgrass, ginger, lemon and cranberry juice shooters.
 Leave any of their many ATL area stores feeling like the winner you are.